 The 1941 field regulation changed the term to маневренная оборона [maneuver defense]: "The maneuver defense includes the conduct of a series of defensive battles leading to successive designated lines, synchronized with short surprise counterattacks.
-The maneuver defense forces are included in the coordinated maneuver of the force using fires and the broad employment of all types of obstacles."
-14
+The maneuver defense forces are included in the coordinated maneuver of the force using fires and the broad employment of all types of obstacles."14

-The Germans invaded the Soviet Union June 22, 1941.
-The Soviet tried to organize counterstrokes while they were retreating or were being enveloped.
+The Germans invaded the Soviet Union on 22 June 1941.
+The Soviets tried to organize counterstrokes while they were retreating or were being enveloped.
 They failed.
 Initial positional defenses crumbled, nor could the Soviets organize a maneuver defense before it was overrun.
-The Wehrmacht reached the Mozhaisk defenses outside Moscow by Oct.
-13, 1941.
+The Wehrmacht reached the Mozhaisk defenses outside Moscow by 13 October 1941.
 The Mozhaisk defenses were a hastily constructed series of four lines of undermanned defensive positions.

-General of the Armies Georgy Zhukov issued a special directive: "In the event that it is impossible to check the enemy offensive, transition to a maneuver defense."15 A list of necessary planning steps and considerations followed this directive.
+General of the Armies Georgy Zhukov issued a special directive: "In the event that it is impossible to check the enemy offensive, transition to a maneuver defense."
+A list of necessary planning steps and considerations followed this directive.
 The Germans attacked through the end of October and ground to a halt.
-The Soviets conducted maneuver defense in some sectors, upgraded and reinforced their other defenses, and stopped the second German offensive conducted Nov.
-15 to Dec.
-5; the Red Army slowly began their own counteroffensive Dec.
-5. The operational-level maneuver defense had evolved.
+The Soviets conducted maneuver defense in some sectors, upgraded and reinforced their other defenses, and stopped the second German offensive conducted between 15 November and 5 December; the Red Army slowly began their own counteroffensive on 5 December.
+The operational-level maneuver defense had evolved.
 Divisions and regiments mainly conducted tactical-level maneuver defense.

-'To the death'
+'To the Death'

 Despite the Red Army's success using maneuver defense, it disappeared from the 1948 field regulations.
 The ongoing concept of the unified defense [единой оборона] precluded such a variant to positional defense.
 After Stalin's death in 1953, the debate over the conduct of land warfare on the atomic battlefield began.
-Soviet ground-force structure dramatically changed as battalions became smaller, completely motorized or mechanized. lost their organic direct-fire artillery and received T-55 tanks with lead liners to soak up the radiation.
-Unfortunately for the motorized rifle soldiers, their personnel carriers and trucks had no such lining, although initial planning involved driving over nuclear-irradiated zones in the attack.16 Defense would be temporary and positional.
+Soviet ground-force structure dramatically changed as battalions became smaller, completely motorized or mechanized, lost their organic direct-fire artillery and received T-55 tanks with lead liners to soak up the radiation.
+Unfortunately for the motorized rifle soldiers, their personnel carriers and trucks had no such lining, although initial planning involved driving over nuclear-irradiated zones in the attack.
+Defense would be temporary and positional.

 A lively debate began within the ground forces, positing that maneuver defense was optimum for the nuclear battlefield.
 Marshal of the Soviet Union R. Ia.
 Malinovskiy, commander of Soviet Ground Forces, ended the debate on maneuver defense, stating: "This point of view is wrong and is completely unsuitable for these times.
-We do not have the right to train our forces, commanders and staffs where every commander, based on his own judgment, can abandon his [defensive] positions, regions and belts to maneuver. ...
-There is one unshakeable truth with which we must conduct our lives - with unswerving stubbornness we will hold our designated lines and positions, hold them to the death."17

-At the end of the 1980s, the USSR Minister of Defense, Marshal of the Soviet Union Dmitry Yazov, re-established maneuver defense in Soviet military theory as one of the accepted forms of defense.
+We do not have the right to train our forces, commanders, and staffs where every commander, based on his own judgment, can abandon his [defensive] positions, regions, and belts to maneuver. ...
+There is one unshakeable truth with which we must conduct our lives - with unswerving stubbornness we will hold our designated lines and positions, hold them to the death."
+17 maneuver defense in Soviet military theory as one of the accepted forms of defense.
 Technology and warfighting techniques were changing.
-Deep fires, distance mining, ambushes, fire sacs, air assaults, flanking and raid detachments were changing modern war and facilitating counterattacks.
+Deep fires, distance mining, ambushes, fire sacs, air assaults, flanking, and raid detachments were changing modern war and facilitating counterattacks.
 Maneuver defense fit within the changing dynamics.
-18 moving the fight to terrain that defeats or degrades high-precision systems - mountains, jungle, extensive forest, swamps and cities - while conducting a long-term war of attrition to sap the enemy's political will.